Ultis/rawr/ReadMe.txt

 	Added parsing for Greatness cards.
 	Rawr.Bear: Now includes correct calcultions for armor in patch 3.0.8.
 Fix for damage reduction calculations for different level targets.
 Added support for Mongoose.
 Fixed calculations for Idol of Terror.
 Added support for soft-capping Survivability.
 	Rawr.Cat: Fix for damage reduction calculations for different level targets.
 Added support for Mongoose, Berserking, Trauma, and Mangle from another feral.
 Fixed calculations for Idol of Terror.
-	Rawr.HolyPriest: Added Arcane Torrent for blood elves.
+	Rawr.HealPriest: Added Arcane Torrent for blood elves.
 Support for more set bonuses.
 	Rawr.Mage: Added custom graphs for stats scaling.
 Supports extra crit rate from encounter effects (ie, Loatheb).
 Fix for new cycles ignoring flame caps.
 Support for reconjuring mana gems.
 	Rawr.ProtWarr: Adjusted miss rate from 9% to 8%, and dodge rate from 6.5% to 6.4%.
 	Rawr.ShadowPriest Added Arcane Torrent for blood elves.
 Fixed display issue with Misery/Faerie Fire hit.
 Support for more trinket effects.
 Support for more set bonuses.